TheWover/donut/README.md

 ## Introduction

-Donut is a shellcode generation tool that creates x86 or x64 shellcode payloads from VBS/JS/EXE/DLL or .NET Assemblies.
+Donut generates x86 or x64 shellcode from VBScript, JScript, EXE, DLL (including .NET Assemblies).
 This shellcode can be injected into an arbitrary Windows processes for in-memory execution.
-Given an arbitrary .NET Assembly, parameters, and an entry point (such as Program.Main), it produces position-independent shellcode that loads it from memory.
-The .NET Assembly can either be staged from a URL or stageless by being embedded directly in the shellcode.
-Either way, the .NET Assembly is encrypted with the Chaskey block cipher and a 128-bit randomly generated key.
-After the Assembly is loaded through the CLR, the original reference is erased from memory to deter memory scanners.
-The Assembly is loaded into a new Application Domain to allow for running Assemblies in disposable AppDomains.
+Given a supported file type, parameters and an entry point where applicable (such as Program.Main), it produces position-independent shellcode that loads and runs entirely from memory.
+A module created by donut can either be staged from a URL or stageless by being embedded directly in the shellcode.
+Either way, the module is encrypted with the Chaskey block cipher and a 128-bit randomly generated key.
+After the file is loaded through the PE/ActiveScript/CLR loader, the original reference is erased from memory to deter memory scanners.
+For .NET Assemblies, they are loaded into a new Application Domain to allow for running Assemblies in disposable AppDomains.

 It can be used in several ways.

 ## As a Standalone Tool

-Donut can be used as-is to generate shellcode from arbitrary .NET Assemblies.
+Donut can be used as-is to generate shellcode from VBS/JS/EXE/DLL files or .NET Assemblies.
 Both a Windows EXE and a Python script (Python planned for v1.0) are provided for payload generation.
 The command-line syntax is as described below.

 ```